WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 27 - 29: Adding Additional Variables and Playing with Visualization
+You can enhance your visualization by adding more variables and experimenting with the playback.

 ### 27. Now let's try adding another variable.
 Click on ```Add``` then click on ```Pseudocolor``` then click on ```cons_density```: